cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

 # SIP Event Package Considerations

+This section describes extensions for the SIP Event Package for Conference State {{!RFC4575}} that are useful for a PubSub Conference.
+In addition, this section describes a new SIP Event Package, SIP Event Package for PublishSubscribe, that can be used to inform participants about the PubSub Conferences hosted by a conference server, e.g., the Topic and conference-uri associated with each conference.

 ## SIP Event Package for Conference State

 {{!RFC4575}} defines a SIP Event Package {{!RFC3265}} for Conference State.
 A conference participant can subscribe to the event package, and retrieve conferance state information, including information about the conference itsel, and information about other conference participants.
 For a PubSub conference, the "subject" child element of the "conference-description" element can be used to indicate the Topic associated with the conference.